A few years back, a very wise VC asked me what I thought about a small but scrappy competitor in the space of my last company, Adobe Sign / EchoSign.

 - Easier to Innovate.
 You don’t have 100,000 legacy customers to support.
 So do some cool things.
 Take some risks that don’t tie 100% to revenue.

-- Opportunistic M&A. OK, if you’re the bottom-of-the-market competition, you may never sell for $400 million.
-But the thing is, sometimes certain acquirers want to go cheap(er).
+- Opportunistic M&A. OK, if you’re the bottom-of-the-market competition, you may never sell for $4 billion.
+But the thing is, sometimes certain acquirers want to go cheap(er), and buy a smaller player.
 They’re not sure the space is worth a big, career-risking investment – yet.
 They want to experiment.
 In this scenario, the big players in your space would never get purchased by the Opportunistic Acquirer.
-But here, a $20m or $30m or $50m, or sometimes even substantially more, deal becomes possible.
-Take no dilution and that might become more appealing.
+But here, a $20m or $30m or $50m, or sometimes even a $200m+ deal if the space is hot, becomes possible.
+Take limited dilution and that might become appealing.

 And of course, play it right, and you can start at the bottom and grow into the higher-priced, higher-market share tier.
 It’s hard to bank on this if the big competitors are agile enough, but certainly, it happens.